Let’s be realistic here…

 We’d be lying if we said we didn’t sometimes think of the Rotary Rink as our own little Rockefeller Center right here in Buffalo.
 With the rink located in downtown Buffalo near some of the city’s best restaurants and bars, it makes it easy to warm up with a drink after an evening of ice skating.
 Cough, cough, the perfect date.
 Just remember, if the temperature reaches 45 degrees, call before heading down to skate.
 Regular hours of operation are Tuesday – Friday 11:00 AM – 2:00 PM & 5:00 PM – 9:00 PM, Saturday from 11:00 AM – 8:00 PM, and Sunday from 11:00 AM – 6:00 PM.
 Skate rentals are $2 for kids and $3 for adults, but it’s a completely free activity if you own a pair of ice skates.
 Special hours are listed on their website.

-Dining recommendations: Head to Public Espresso in the Hotel Lafayette for a warm beverage, Eddie Brady’s for a casual lunch or dinner or Oshun for a romantic cap to your evening.
+Dining recommendations: Head to Public Espresso in the Hotel Lafayette for a warm beverage or Eddie Brady’s for a casual lunch or dinner.
 Our guess is that your hat and gloves won’t cramp your style at any of these places.

 The Northtown Center at Amherst